 Simulation training is a widely adopted tool for training and assessing VTS personnel, making training more effective, realistic and consistent.

 Training organizations as well as VTS providers should use simulation to assist in VTS training.
-Simulation should be included in VTS training as part of the C0103 model courses.
+Simulation should be included in VTS training as part of the C0103 model courses and the process of maintaining qualifications to:

+verify to what extent the competence levels of VTS model courses have been met;

+evaluate performance as part of the maintaining qualification, skills and development training and revalidation training;

+Assess the effectiveness for VTS personnel to respond to developing unsafe situations and emergencies.

 Additionally simulation may also be included for other purposes than training, such as: